Table of contents

 The bottom line is simple — you must prove the value of your work to your supervisors.
+Are the numbers growing?
+Is your work affecting the company bottom line?
+This information is crucial for your CEO, CMO, and other PR pros you work with.

 The solution?
 A PR report!